adnammit/notes/codeBible.md

 	- *Interface segregation principle*: clients should not be forced to depend on interfaces or methods that they do not use. interfaces should be fine-grained and client specific so that clients can implement only those needed
 		* if your concrete class has to implement methods with `notImplException` or with default values for properties that don't apply just to satisfy the interface, the interface isn't fine-grained enough
 		* example: if you type all your library items as `IBook` with fields for pages, that won't apply to your audiobook or cd. fine grained nested interfaces will help define only what is necessary for your use case
-	- *Dependency inversion principle*: depend on abstractions, not concretions. “abstractions should not depend on details.
+	- *Dependency inversion principle (DIP)*: depend on abstractions, not concretions. “abstractions should not depend on details.
 Details should depend upon abstractions.” this allows for decoupling. a technique to implement DIP is *dependency injection*
 		* high level modules (modules that depend on other things)
 		* low level modules (modules that depend on nothing)
 		* abstractions (interfaces) help high and low level modules work together and allow for changes to be made to low-level modules without breaking high-level modules. e.g. if your application depends on `IMessageService` you can inject an `EmailService` or an `SmsService` or pass in a mock service for testing that won't send real messages